What does brain injury rehabilitation involve?

-Rehabilitation channels the body’s natural healing abilities and the brain’s relearning processes so an individual may recover as quickly and efficiently as possible, and involves learning new ways to compensate for abilities that have permanently changed due to brain injury.
+Brain injury rehabilitation involves channeling the body’s natural healing abilities and the brain’s relearning processes so an individual may recover as quickly and efficiently as possible.
+Rehabilitation also involves learning new ways to compensate for abilities that have permanently changed due to brain injury.
 The focus of rehabilitation is to enable individuals to perform their activities of daily living (ADLs) safely and independently so they can move on to other forms of rehabilitation or transition to their home.

 There are several rehabilitation options based on a person’s ability to participate in a rehabilitation program.
-More often than not, the insurance company will limit the number of days a person can participate in a rehabilitative program, making it is especially important to find the right program for the person.
+More often than not, the insurance company will limit the number of days a person can participate in a rehabilitative program, making it is especially important to find the right program.
 The treatment team will typically advise, or refer, the patient to the most appropriate rehabilitation setting.
 Here are some of the options: